 2. This is in part due to the voting system, that encouraged the presence of many parties in the Reichstag.

-3. With no party ever winning an absolute majority, government was based on coalitions of several parties.
+3. With no party ever winning an absolute majority, government was formed by coalitions of several parties.

 4. Chancellors were chosen based on their ability to steer laws through the Reichstag, a most difficult task.